Sweet16™ for Mac OS X

 A: There are a couple of possible reasons for this.
 First, Sweet16 only supports mounting off the first CD drive it finds.
 If you have multiple CD drives, try using a different one.
 In addition, you need to make sure the media on the CD-ROM is supported by the Apple IIgs.
 Install the HS.FST (for ISO 9660 support) and HFS FST (for Mac HFS support) from the System 6.0.1 disks.

 A: Hold down the Option key on your keyboard.
 You should see the little resize box appear in the lower-right corner of the video window.
 Click on that and drag the window size until it's the size you want.
 Once it's the size you want, release the mouse button and the Option key.
 Note that due to the way IIgs graphics are drawn, the display can have some interesting artifacts when it's at certain sizes.
+You can also use the View menu's options to select specific sizes.
+Also, Mac OS X 10.8 has some quirks with this functionality and the window does not resize well.

 Q: Sweet16 won't mount disk images that worked fine in Bernie/KeGS/insert emulator name here.
 What gives?